-Working with Columns and Rows
+Work with Columns and Rows

-Find the Index of Table Elements
+Find the Table Element Index

-Finding the index of any node involves gathering all child nodes of the element’s type from the parent node then using the NodeCollection.IndexOf method to find the index of the desired node in the collection.
+Columns, rows and cells are managed by accessing the selected document node by its index.
+Finding the index of any node involves gathering all child nodes of the element type from the parent node, and then using the IndexOf method to find the index of the desired node in the collection.

 Find the Index of a Row in a Table

 Similarly, you may need to make changes to a specific row in a selected table.
 To do this, you can also refer to a row by its index.

 The following code example shows how to retrieve the index of a row in a table:

 Find the Index of a Cell in a Row